 Way back in June 2007 my nephew Simon Wadsworth inspired me to begin a family blog.
 As many do after leaving University and before starting a life of work and sensibility, he was back-packing his way around the world.
-As a way of communicating with friends and relatives, he wrote a blog.
-It was through reading about his many adventures, both highlights and mishaps that I felt I could share in his experiences (from the safety and comfort of my study).
+As a way of communicating with friends and relatives he wrote a blog.
+It was through reading about his many adventures, both highlights and mishaps, that I felt I could share in his experiences (from the safety and comfort of my study).
 After a good read I would often end up thinking, ‘I would love to do that’ or occasionally ‘I wouldn’t have done that.’
-It was a resolve to keep the family abreast of what each of us have been up to, which has led to me sitting down at a computer at infrequent intervals and tapping on a keyboard.
+My blog was a resolve to keep the family abreast of what each of us have been up to, which has led to me sitting down in front of a computer at infrequent intervals and tapping on a keyboard.
 Much of what I write is gleaned from our Friday Curry night family meetings, but I also delve into Facebook and I try (often failing) to make a note on my online calendar of family happenings.
 Fortunately, when I miss something out or just plain get it wrong, there is always the facility to quietly apologise and edit.
-Well, after 6 years of settling down to the routine of work, Simon has resigned his job, shouldered his back-pack again and flown off to China.
+Well, after another 6 years of settling down to the routine of work, Simon has resigned his job, shouldered his back-pack again and flown off to China.
 You can read about Simon’s fascinating journey of discovery here: Simon’s journey

 Since returning from our drug-run to Southend, the weather has perked up quite a bit and fingers crossed, we may have the start of spring.
 Annoyingly, the garden seems to be de-nuded of tulips.
 I suspect that the culprit may well be a hungry fox with a taste for exotic flavoured bulbs.
 I checked google and it doesn’t appear there are many foxes that have this ‘tulip’ tooth.
 But, I have little holes where all my nice bright red tulipa should be!
-What ever it is doing the ‘deed’ it knows that my daffodil bulbs will poison it, so I still have all of them.
-Thankyou.
+What ever it is doing the ‘deed’, it knows that my daffodil bulbs will poison it, so I still have all of them.
+Thank-you!!!

 Friday was Thai night.
 Green and red curries with fish cakes.
 Everyone seemed fit and healthy, even Ellis kept his food to himself.

 Yesterday, Nan gave me the news that my cousin Thelma (named after Nan and a year younger than me) had been found on the kitchen floor by a friend and had been rushed into hospital.
-She had been to see the doctor previously because she had caught the nasty chest bug going around and she was having difficulty breathing.
-She was put onto a life-support machine.
+She had previously been to see the doctor because she had caught a nasty chest bug and was having difficulty breathing.
+She was laced onto a life-support machine.
 That evening the family had an awful decision to make.
 After being switched off, Thelma passed away some 6 hours later.
 She has 4 sons.
-I haven’t seen Thelma for many years and my memories of her are of many happy times playing up on Brymbo Mountain down by the lake as youngsters with the rest of the (quite large ) Prydderch family.
+I haven’t seen Thelma for many years, my memories of her are of happy times playing around the lake up on Brymbo Mountain as youngsters with the rest of the (quite large ) Prydderch family.
 She was the eldest in the family, and will be sadly missed.